typescene/typescene.github.io/docs/ref/ManagedList.md

 ---

 ### Managed objects
 This class is part of a group of _managed object_ classes.
-See [Working with managed objects](/docs/guides/managed-objects) for details.
+See [Understanding components](/docs/guides/components) for details.

 #### See also {#see_also}
 [`ManagedMap`](./ManagedMap), [`ManagedObject`](./ManagedObject), [`ManagedReference`](./ManagedReference).